-TRAIL INFRASTRUCTURE, DESIGN, SUPPORT FACILITIES AND MANAGEMENT FACTORS THAT CREATE A GREAT TRAIL DESTINATION HOW BREAK O'DAY PERFORMS AS A TRAIL DESTINATION SUGGESTED IMPROVEMENTS amount of public funds used for the management of trails.
+TRAIL INFRASTRUCTURE, DESIGN, SUPPORT FACILITIES AN ND MANAGEMENT FACTORS THAT CREATE A GREAT TRAIL DESTINATION HOW BREAK O'DAY PERFORMS AS A TRAIL DESTINATION SUGGESTED IMPROVEMENTS amount of public funds used for the management of trails.
 Tasmania Parks and Wildlife Service, Sustainable Timber Tasmania have limited resources and are reluctant to take on new assets and responsibilities to properly manage current trail assets.
 Future governance and resourcing arrangements and partnerships have been developed that provide for the sustainable management of trail experiences that will also provide evidence of benefit for communities.
 Future governance and management arrangements will need to develop support from the broader community whilst continuing the strong links to businesses and individuals.
 Future governance should seek to include the broader Break O'Day trails and further develop relationships between Council and important land managers.
 Community and industry engagement and support The community have indicated (through the consultation process for the Strategy) support for an upgrade of some existing trails and a limited number of new trails.
 There was strong support for trails in Fingal Valley and St Marys for local community use and to attract visitors.
 The single use nature of mountain bike trails contributes to their popularity and success.
 Opportunities were discussed for more cooperation and some limited access to some mountain bike such as open days where walkers and trail runners can experience the beauty of the trails and develop a greater understanding and involvement in the mountain bike trails the trails.
 There has been a strong focus on developing the mountain bike trails which now are in full swing and popular with locals and visitors.
-The St Helens Mountain Bike Trails - Rider Survey The mountain bike trails have seen strong support from the mountain bike community and business reflected in the support for the Trail Ambassador Program.
-The Trails Collective Inc provided governance and financial contribution to the ongoing maintenance and development of the trail network contributing to the premium riding experience.
+The St Helens Mountain Bike Trails - Rider Survey The Mountain bike trails have seen strong support from the mountain bike community and business reflected in the support for the Trail Ambassador Program.
+The St Helens MTB Trail Network Break O'Day Trails Collective Inc Bike Collective provided governance and financial contribution to the ongoing maintenance and development of the trail network contributing to the premium riding experience.
 The support of the community is important in developing future trails and the spirit developed during the recent Drop in Sessions and Break O' Day Trails Survey should be followed through with staged delivery of a new trail focus.
-Continued development on The Trails Collective Inc and governance arrangements will need to include innovative sustainable resourcing solutions incorporating volunteerism and continue to encourage community support for MTB trails.
+Continued development on the St Helens MTB Trail Network, Break O'Day Trails Collective Inc and governance arrangements will need to include innovative sustainable resourcing solutions incorporating volunteerism and continue to encourage community support for MTB trails.
 The continued engagement and introduction of a small selection of walking trails across the broader community area will improve the understanding that Council is receptive to broader trails needs, desires and benefits of all trails will be important.
 Trail Maintenance and Day-to-Day Management The maintenance of trails and of the trail experience is important for the future of trails, the environment, landscape and the community.
 The mountain bike experiences have continued to be popular and have contributed significantly to the local economy.
 The important land managers within the Break O' Day community are where many of the existing and future walking trails are placed.
-Responsibility for future management and maintenance will rest with these land managers and it is important to ensure that trails and structures are designed Initiatives such as The Trails Collective Inc and programs such as the Trail Ambassador Program will be important to ensure day to day management is maintained.
-Strong liaison and coordination with land managers is important to ensure a sustainable future for trails Volunteers have an opportunity to play an increasing role in promotion and advocacy across the growing range of trail
+Responsibility for future management and maintenance will rest with these land Initiatives such as the St Helens MTB Trail Network Break O'Day Trails Collective Inc and future programs such as the Trail Ambassador Program will be important to ensure day to day management is maintained.
+Strong liaison and coordination with land managers is important to ensure a sustainable future for trails